Black-Capped Chickadee: Small Bird With Big Personality

 After the young hatch, the female will brood the young for the first few days.
 During this time, the male continues to bring food.

-Black-capped Chickadee Nesting Stats
+Black-capped Chickadee Nesting Habits

-Black-capped-Chickadee Nesting Stats
+Black-capped-Chickadee Nesting Habits

 Eggs 3 - 7